John Verge: Life and career

 John Verge was born in Christchurch, Hampshire.
 Many generations of the Verge family had been bricklayers and stonemasons.
 Verge married to Catherine Bowles at the age of twenty-two and went to London.
 From 1804 to 1828, he worked in London in the building trade, becoming a man of means.
 Verge's marriage eventually failed and, in 1828, he migrated to Sydney, New South Wales, Australia, with his son George Philip, intending to take up a land grant.
-The first land grant in 1829, he took up land on the Williams River, south of Dungog, New South Wales, called Lyndhurst Vale.
+The first land grant in 1829, he took up land on the Williams River, south of Dungog, called Lyndhurst Vale.
 The second land grant in 1838, he took up land on the Macleay River named Austral Eden.
 Having insufficient capital to pursue pastoralism, Verge returned to the building industry between 1830 and 1837, fortuitously at a time when the colonial economy was prospering and designers and builders were in high demand.
 Between 1830 and 1834 was his maximum architectural activities.
 He was patronised by many of prominent businessmen and colonists.
 After 1837, his architectural work was decreasing and restricted.
 Retiring from architectural practice, he settled at Austral Eden, a pastoral property by the Macleay River in northern New South Wales.
 In 1858, Verge married Mary, 50-year-old daughter of John Alford at Austral Eden.
 Verge died on 9 July 1861 at the age of 79 in Austral Eden.
 He was buried as an Anglican in St. Thomas's burial ground in Port Macquarie.